 - Hold annual poster contests for grades 3 - 8

 - Provide new homeowners with a "welcome wagon" package of information

 - Offer training to municipal officials in watershed protection

 - Publish and distribute a newsletter for business owners

 In 1993, the PWSB initiated a campaign to encourage consumers not to take clean drinking water for granted.
-To educate customers, inserts into quarterly water bills showed simple water-saving techniques that anyone could use in the bathroom, kitchen and around the yard.
+To educate customers, inserts into monthly water bills showed simple water-saving techniques that anyone could use in the bathroom, kitchen and around the yard.
 Free water-saving devices started to be distributed to customers in 1989, so people could retrofit their own plumbing system.
 Historically, Providence Water has offered tours to various schools and civic groups wanting to learn more about their water supply.
 Since 1994, roughly 30,000 watershed residents have benefited from this program.
 The increased interest is, without a doubt, due to a greater awareness of the importance of environmental issues, water quality, and conservation.